PLATFORM UPDATES COMING SOON.

 - We will identify citizenship classes, new citizen ceremonies, new residents to the area, and other target groups to register as first-time Democrats.

-- The Party will systematically target geographic areas that are heavily Republican or Decline to State to increase Democratic registration especially among non-registered population.
+- The Party will systematically target geographic areas that are heavily Republican or No Party Preference to increase Democratic registration especially among non-registered population.

 - Furthermore, we will identify registration barriers in low voter registration areas and create a plan to break down barriers and implement action to increase voter registration.